Z3Prover/z3/README.md

 ### ``Julia``

-The Julia package [Z3.jl](https://github.com/ahumenberger/Z3.jl) wraps the C++ API of Z3.
-Information about updating and building the Julia bindings can be found in [src/api/julia](src/api/julia).
+The Julia package [Z3.jl](https://github.com/ahumenberger/Z3.jl) wraps the C API of Z3.
+A previous version of it wrapped the C++ API: Information about updating and building the Julia bindings can be found in [src/api/julia](src/api/julia).

 ### ``Web Assembly`` / ``TypeScript`` / ``JavaScript``